Crypto: How to survive the bear market

 Bear markets should not be confused with a market correction when prices fall between 10% to 20%.
 Investors are often ready to hold their positions against a market correction, but few are willing to stand a 30-50% loss.

-The bullish period often lasts longer than the bearish era, but the panic during the latter can be highly catastrophic if the proper measures are not implemented.
+The bullish period often does not lasts longer than the bearish era, so the panic during the latter can be highly catastrophic if the proper measures are not implemented.
 There are actions that investors can take to survive the bear market and maybe even come out unscathed.

 What to do in a bear market

 If the crypto market is bearish, there are a few steps that crypto traders can take to keep their heads in the sand and come out swinging.
-The bear market does not have to be the end of the crypto market; bears come and go, but the bull is sure to stay longer.
+The bear market does not have to be the end of the crypto market; bears come and go, same with the bull market.

 Here are some steps to manage your portfolio and profit from a bear market.